The following guide is designed to give administrators an overview following Rules Engine topics:

 In the Rule Properties window, name the rule and choose whether this rule is enabled or disabled.
 You can assign an expiration date for this rule.
 Expiration dates can be helpful if you need to reroute tickets for a certain period of time, such as when someone is on extended leave.

 Next assign at least one condition to the rule.
 Conditions are the variables that must be met for a rule to be fired.
 Click on the Add Filter icon.
 This will open up the filter selection window where you can quickly select what filter you'd like to apply to this rule.
+Please note, a common filter used is When Field is Updated.

 You will then need to assign at least one corresponding action.
 Actions are the operations Incident IQ will perform in direct response to a condition being triggered.